Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Experiments

-\paragraph{\sticl variants.} We employ three variants of \sticl, which differ in the variability of demonstrations they use, either in terms of selection or ordering: \begin{itemize} \item \textbf{\sticl-Fixed (\sticl-F)}: Uses a fixed set of demonstrations throughout training; \item \textbf{\sticl-Shuffle (\sticl-S)}: Shuffles the order of demonstrations at the start of each epoch; \item \textbf{\sticl-Resample (\sticl-R)}: Randomly resamples demonstrations before each epoch.\footnote{Although \sticl-R uses the same number of demonstrations during inference as the other approaches, it requires access to a larger pool of labeled data since it draws new demonstrations in each epoch.} \end{itemize} We utilize LoRA (Low-Rank Adaptation) \citep{hu-etal-2022-lora} for the adapter modules (for both PBFT and \sticl), corresponding to $0.1$--$0.3\%$ of the total parameter count, depending on the model (cf.~Table \ref{tab:app_models} in the Appendix for adapter sizes per model).
+We utilize LoRA (Low-Rank Adaptation) \citep{hu-etal-2022-lora} for the adapter modules (for both PBFT and \methodname), corresponding to $0.1$--$0.3\%$ of the total parameter count, depending on the model (see Table \ref{tab:app_models} in the Appendix for adapter sizes per model).
 For each task, we generate pseudo-labels using the teacher model on unlabeled data.
 Specifically, we use $100$ unlabeled instances ($\mathcal{D}_\text{unlab}$ in (\ref{eq:loss})) for both the GLUE and MMLU benchmarks.
 Additionally, for GLUE datasets, we experiment with $200$ and $500$ instances to assess the impact of the amount of unlabeled data on generalization and stability.
 We experiment only with $100$ unlabeled instances for MMLU datasets due to their limited size.
 In all of the experiments, we fine-tune the adapter for $10$ epochs.
 Further experimental details are provided in Appendix \ref{app:exp}.